alephium/remix-dapp-template/README.md

-# My Remix dApp with app router
+# My Remix dApp for Alephium

 This template monorepo was designed to provide a developer-friendly experience to Alephium ecosystem newcomers.
 It is split into 2 parts: